JacksonH44/NLP-Sentiment-Analysis/README.md

 This is a project that analyzes sentiment in movie reviwes using NLP.

+# Tools
+The project uses nltk and sk-learn, but I did some experimenting with matplotlib and numpy during it's construction.

+# Build Instructions
+Copy the repository and run sentiment.py.
+You will also need to pickle one of the files, feature_sets.pickle.
+You can comment out all code after this, and the pickle should only take a short while.

 # Motivations

 I am completing a larger project on emotional sentiment analysis and wanted to gain some experience with NLP and ML before.